 I learned so much during Best Life education!
 We laughed, cried, and enjoyed the experience as a team.
 I feel so empowered to be able to use new skills to help our elders as well as myself.
 It's so important to continuosly ADVOCATE and remove the stigma surrounding elders living with dementia, because the sky is the limit when we love, and appreciate our elders. - Lola, shahbaz, Eddy Village Green

 Many think it is the disease that causes us to withdraw, and to some extent I believe this is true.
 But, for many of us, we withdraw because we are not provided with meaningful opportunities that allow us to continue to experience joy, purpose and engagement in life.

 A philosophy of culture change in which elders are seen as unique individuals, in the driver’s seat of their lives, each with a unique history, preferences and ability to exercise choice.

 Being relationship-rich means that person comes before task and sets a tone for how elders will be cared for as well as how staff will treat one another.

 Celebrating Sharla's Gift

-PROGRAM DEVELOPER AND FACILITATOR: Anne Ellett is a certified Nurse Practitioner (NP) with more than 20 years of experience in elder living and memory care, and served as Sr. Vice President with Silverado Senior Living, an award-winning Assisted Living company specializing in dementia care.
-Currently, Anne is owner/CEO of Memory Care Support, LLC, a consulting firm working with senior housing professionals as they develop state-of-the-art health and wellness and memory care programs.
+PROGRAM DEVELOPER AND FACILITATOR: Anne Ellett is a certified Nurse Practitioner (NP) with more than 20 years of experience in Elder living and memory care, and served as senior vice president with Silverado Senior Living, an award-winning assisted living company specializing in dementia care.